bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 ENV RELX_REPLACE_OS_VARS true
 ENV REPLACE_OS_VARS true
 ENV MIX_ENV prod
-ENV CHECK_UPTIME_HOME /opt/sample_application
+ENV SAMPLE_APPLICATION_HOME /opt/sample_application

 CMD ["/opt/sample_application/bin/sample_application", "foreground"]
 ```

 In this `Dockerfile` we are using the stock Docker Alpine Linux image--which is what bitwalker's is based off.
 I create a directory to untar our release from the build portion.
 After that, I setup the configuration file and environment variables.
+This will be application dependent.
+Your mileage will vary.
 The release runs in the foreground.
 This will be handy if Docker is using syslog driver for logs.

 ## The Glue